varletjs/varlet/packages/varlet-ui/src/badge/docs/en-US.md

 ### Dot Badge

-Set the logo as a dot by setting the `dot` property
+Set the logo as a dot by adding the `dot` attribute

 ```html
 <var-badge type="danger" dot />